Precalculus: A Prelude to Calculus

 Sheldon Axler

 As with the author's widely-adopted linear algebra textbook, this book features clear explanations of the main ideas.
-For example, area is presented from a perspective that will prepare students for integral calculus, and the book gives an unusually well-motivated introduction to e.
-Inverse functions are used as a unifying concept to define x1/m, logb x, and the inverse trigonometric functions.
+For example, inverse functions are used as a unifying concept to define roots, logarithms, and the inverse trigonometric functions.

-Published by Wiley, the book comes with the WileyPLUS online learning system, which provides online homework grading that gives students instant feedback while keeping records for instructors.
+This book is available with WileyPLUS and WebAssign online learning systems, each of which provides online homework grading that gives students instant feedback while keeping records for instructors.
+The book is available in binder ready and electronic versions.
+An electronic version of the book is available directly from Wiley for $64.

 Review Copies

-Faculty who are potentially interested in using this book as a text can contact either the author (precalculus@axler.net) or Chelsee Pengal (cpengal@wiley.com) at Wiley to request a review copy.
+Faculty who are potentially interested in using Precalculus: A Prelude to Calculus as a text can contact the author at precalculus@axler.net to request a review copy.
+Questions or comments about the book can be sent to the author at the same email address.

 Excerpts from reviews of the author's linear algebra textbook